Nachosa/blocki-forum-system/README.md

 * In this forum system, every visitor of the website is provided with the ability to access and view all created posts.
 Additionally, visitors have the option to utilize the search feature to refine their browsing experience by searching for posts based on the following criteria:

      * Title - By entering specific keywords or phrases into the search bar, all posts that contain the input in their titles will be displayed.
-     * Content – all posts that contain the input in their content will be displayed.
+     * Content – By entering specific keywords or phrases into the search bar,all posts that contain the input in their content will be displayed.
      * Created by - By entering a specific username as input, all posts that match the input and were created by the corresponding user will be displayed.
      * Tag - By entering relevant keywords or phrases as input, all posts that contain matching tags will be displayed.
 	 * Start/End Date - By selecting a start date and an end date, the system will retrieve and display all posts that fall within that date range.